Rwanda Central Bank Reaffirms Crypto Payments, P2P Trading Are Illegal After Bybit Move

 Summary

-- The central bank said crypto assets carry significant financial risks and urged investors to exercise caution because they would not be protected in the event of losses.
+- The National Bank of Rwanda said crypto assets carry significant financial risks and urged investors to exercise caution, adding that users would not be protected if losses occur.

 - The Capital Market Authority said its draft rules for virtual asset service providers would ban the use of legal tender and restrict mining, mixer services, and the issuance of tokens pegged to the Rwandan franc.